bitsofcotton/ddpmopt/README.md

 # Tips around input sizes on this
 We get function entropy depend result with [pq]redg, this is because we treat each pixel as equally treated ones.
-So we should adjust in/output by them. eg. goki_check_cc:cleans\[lc\]\? before and after doing them. better sized result
+So we should adjust in/output by them. eg. goki_check_cc:cleans\[lc\]\? before and after doing them.
-Around this, please refer bitsofcotton/p8 for extends.
+Around better size of this, please refer bitsofcotton/p8 for extends.

 # When we have broken result on some of the [pq]redg output
 The P01 predictor makes the hypothesis the structure is continuous enough and timing aligned input.